-The table above shows that a minimum General Reserve balance of £2.5 million should be maintained.
-This includes an income accrual of £1.224m which is particularly significant given the proposed changes to universal credit and the potential impact on the ability to recover Housing Benefit overpayment.
+The table above shows that a minimum General Reserve balance of £2.5 million should be maintained until the 2022/23 financial year.
+This level will be monitored and should be addressed as savings proposals are developed and implemented over the term of this plan.
 The HRA minimum balance has been set at £2.0 million as part of the preparation of the HRA business plan.